ESMValGroup/ESMValTool_Tutorial/_episodes/02-runarecipe.md

 ```

 We will start by running [examples/recipe_python.yml](https://docs.esmvaltool.
-org/en/latest/recipes/recipe_examples.html)
+org/en/latest/recipes/recipe_examples.html).
-This is the command with esmvaltool installed.
+This is the command with ESMValTool installed.
 ```
 esmvaltool run examples/recipe_python.yml
 ```